hidayat3676/tms_test/README.md

 - Full CRUD support

-- Use Repository Pattern for CRUD and other database queries, for clean, will organize and maintainable code structure
+- Use SOLID design principle, for clean, will organize and maintainable code structure

 - Locale-based filtering